flydog-sdr/docs/docs/en/developer/fpga.md

 ## Build the Development Environment

-FlyDog SDR uses Vivado 2019.2 for FPGA development.
+FlyDog SDR uses Vivado 2017.4 for FPGA development.

 ### System Requirements

-Vivado 2019.2 supports the following versions of operating systems and distributions (x86-64 based processor architectures only)
+Vivado 2017.4 supports the following versions of operating systems and distributions (x86-64 based processor architectures only)

- - Microsoft Windows 7 SP1 Professional
+ - Microsoft Windows 7
- - Microsoft Windows 10 (Update 1803; 1903)
+ - Microsoft Windows 10
- - Red Hat Enterprise Linux (Workstation, Server 7.4; 7.5; 7.6)
+ - Red Hat Enterprise Linux 6.6
- - SUSE Linux Enterprise 12.4
+ - SUSE Linux Enterprise 11.4
  - CentOS 7
- - Ubuntu Linux (16.04.5; 16.04.6; 18.04.1; 18.04.02)
- - Amazon Linux 2 LTS
+ - Ubuntu Linux 16.04 LTS

-Vivado 2019.2 will take up approximately 31 GB of disk space after installation.
+Vivado 2017.4 will take up approximately 23 GB of disk space after installation.

-For Vivado 2019.2 release notes, see [ug973-vivado-release-notes-install-license.pdf](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug973-vivado-release-notes-install-license.pdf).
+For Vivado 2017.4 release notes, see [ug973-vivado-release-notes-install-license.pdf](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_4/ug973-vivado-release-notes-install-license.pdf).

 ### Get Vivado

-To download Vivado 2019.2, developers will need to [create a Xilinx account](https://www.xilinx.com/registration/create-account.html).
+To download Vivado 2017.4, developers will need to [create a Xilinx account](https://www.xilinx.com/registration/create-account.html).

-After logging in to your account, go to the [Vivado 2019.2 download page](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2019-2.html), select **Vivado HLx 2019.2: All OS installer Single-File Download** and fill in the relevant form to obtain the file download link.
+After logging in to your account, go to the [Vivado 2017.4 download page](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html), select **Vivado HLx 2017.4: All OS installer Single-File Download** and fill in the relevant form to obtain the file download link.

-The file size of Vivado 2019.2 is 26.55 GB and you will need to have a good internet connection to download it.
+The file size of Vivado 2017.4 is 26.55 GB and you will need to have a good internet connection to download it.

 ### Installing Vivado

-After unzipping `Xilinx_Vivado_2019.2_1106_2127.tar.gz`, execute `xsetup.exe` as administrator on Windows and xsetup in privileged mode (sudo) on Linux.
+After unzipping `Xilinx_Vivado_SDK_2017.4_1216_1.tar.gz`, execute `xsetup.exe` as administrator on Windows and xsetup in privileged mode (sudo) on Linux.

 During the installation process, choose to install ISE WebPACK Design Software.

 Once the installation is complete, the user can set the relevant environment variables to ensure that Vivado-related commands can be executed in the terminal (optional setting).

-For Windows systems, add `Vivado installation path/bin` to the `PATH` in the Advanced System Settings.
+For Windows systems, add `Vivado-installation-path/bin` to the `PATH` in the Advanced System Settings.

-For Linux systems, add `export PATH=/opt/Xilinx/Vivado/2019.2/bin:$PATH` to the current user's `.bashrc` file.
+For Linux systems, add `export PATH=/opt/Xilinx/Vivado/2017.4/bin:$PATH` to the current user's `.bashrc` file.

 ## Create a Vivado Project